magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_right-restraint.md

 I gained some understanding on this trip that I’d like to share with you.
-I felt that I was going to create benefit, benefit for myself, for others, and for the benefit of the populace in general and of our Saṅgha, every one of you.
+I felt that I was going to create benefit, benefit for myself, for others, and for the *sāsanā;* benefit of the populace in general and of our Saṅgha, every one of you.
 I didn’t just go for sightseeing, to visit various countries out of curiosity.
 I went for good purpose, for myself and others, for this life and the next – for the ultimate purpose.
 When you come down to it, everyone is equal.
 Someone with wisdom will see in